ACRC/HPC-community-docs/CONTRIBUTING.md

 ## Asking for help
 For general queries related to the ACRC and ACRC HPC facilities, please contact the [ACRC team directly][acrc-contact].

-If you need assistance with preparing a contribution to the HPC community documentation project, please contact [James C. Womack][uob-directory-jcwomack] (@jcwomack).
+If you need assistance with preparing a contribution to the HPC community documentation project, please contact [James C. Womack][uob-directory-jcwomack] ([@jcwomack][github-jcwomack]).

 <!-- REFERENCES -->
 [acrc-website]: https://www.bristol.ac.uk/acrc/ "Advanced Computing Research Centre bristol.ac.uk website"